qooqu/TOP/readme.md

 This is my workspace for the [The Odin Project](https://theodinproject.com/about), an open source curriculum for full stack JS.
 I completed the course in March 2021 and recommend it highly.

-Below, you can see some projects live on gh pages and heroku.
+Below, you can see some of the projects with links to the code and live sites.

 # project links